Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been specifically checked, or an item that is being split, will certainly require a survey to find the brand-new edges as well as great deal lines in Wisconsin, which ought to be permanently noted so they will certainly never end up being lost.
+Land that has never ever been exactly checked, or an item that is being separated, will certainly require a survey to locate the brand-new corners and great deal lines in Wisconsin, which should be completely noted so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.